 I have now breastfeed two babies, shoot I’m still nursing two babies, and man would I have loved some help.
 The littlest thing would have helped so much and maybe just maybe I wouldn’t have felt so alone and overwhelmed.
 I know that us women may say we don’t need help, or want it, but we will ALWAYS appreciate the help.

 This post contains affiliate links which means with your purchase I receive a small commission at no extra cost to you.
 Thank you for keeping my blog running!

-Breastfeeding tips for supporting friends
+Breastfeeding tips for supporting you friends who breastfed

 - Bring her a meal!
 Make something that she can just pop in the oven and feed the family or bring her some easy snacks!
 Everyone has to eat and as a new mom it can be hard to remember to take care of yourself.

 - CLEAN!!!!
 Do the dishes, fold some laundry, or just sweep a floor.
 Just 10 minutes of your time can help her feel more relaxed and at ease.
 It can be so hard to adjust to a new baby needing to nurse all the time and feeling the social pressure to have a clean house.
 Personally I don’t care if my house is a mess, but it took me time to get to that point!!!